 That includes all ten—not just nine.
 Remember Jesus' declaration that not even one jot or tittle would pass from that law.
 Yet these people say that the Fourth Commandment is done away.
 They directly refute their Savior.
 It really gets silly.

 Most of the rest of the law, that is part of the terms of the Old Covenant, still directly apply.
 How about tithing?
 That is part of the Old Covenant.
 Tithing supersedes the Old Covenant.
 How about the food laws?
 That is part of the Old Covenant, yet we find evidence in the New Testament that those laws were still being kept—by people who should have know better if they were done away.
 They supersede the Old Covenant too, and they directly apply.
 And so there are many of those laws that directly apply.

-Even those that may only indirectly apply, they are still applicable in their spirit—in their intent.
+Even those that may only indirectly apply, they are still applicable in their spirit—in their intention.
 Jesus said that not one jot or tittle was going to be done away.
-Remember that intent means the stretching out.
+Remember that intention means the stretching out.
 What those things do, is they define sin and righteousness in specific situations.
-Their positive intent is always to bring us to holiness—to the image of God.
+Their positive intention is always to bring us to holiness—to the image of God.

 Obedience to those laws can neither justify nor save us, but they are the wisdom and the love of God—given to guide us.
 We should be studying them, to understand how to make our lives holier than they ever were before.
 Now, the final point: